 Charitable Deduction Rules Are Changing: What You Need to Know

-As we close out 2025, the board and team at LHCC want to say a heartfelt thank you.
-Your generosity has been a true blessing, making a real difference for neighbors across the Charlotte community this year.
+As we begin 2026, the board and team at LHCC want to say a heartfelt thank you.
+Your generosity has been a true blessing, making a real difference for neighbors across the Charlotte community this past year.

 Beginning in 2026, the One Big Beautiful Bill Act (OBBBA) introduces new rules for charitable deductions.
 Here’s what you need to know: